7 Places Each Way! Paddy Power are going 7 places each way at the Open de France, 1/5 odds - for current odds and full details click here!

 The Alstom Open de France is our next stop on the European Tour, taking us to the outskirts of Paris and the top quality Albatross course at Le Golf National which will host the 2018 Ryder Cup.
-This is the 12th consecutive year we'll have played this tournament at Le Golf National, the 21st time in total, so there's plenty of course data to review thankfully.
-In addition there's a decent quality field attracted by the highest prize fund in continental Europe with the likes of top 10 OWGR players Matt Kuchar, Luke Donald and Graeme McDowell headlining the event.
-As an added incentive to this week's players, the 5 Open Championship spots awarded to the top non-exempt players inside the Race To Dubai top 20 will be confirmed on Sunday night, so this could be a huge motivator to some of this week's contenders.
-You can get a full list of already qualified players here: Open Qualified.
-After this cut-off point only victory at Castle Stuart next week would secure a late, late entry to Muirfield.
+This is the 14th consecutive year we'll have played this tournament at Le Golf National, the 23rd time in total, so there's plenty of course data to review.
+In addition there's a reasonable quality field attracted by the highest prize fund of the continental Europe events with the likes of top 50 OWGR players Martin Kaymer, Lee Westwood, Jamie Donaldson, Thongchai Jaidee, Victor Dubuisson, Danny Willett, Bernd Wiesberger, Francesco Molinari, Anirban Lahiri and defending champion Graeme McDowell headlining the event.

-Le Golf National is always set up strongly for this event and there's danger on many holes if you miss fairways with water lurking at the start and end of the round.
+Course Overview.
+Le Golf National is always set up strongly for this event and danger lurks on many holes if you miss fairways with water at the start and end of each round.
 The 7,331 yard, par 71 stadium course was designed to test the very best golfers with a premium on accurate driving and, in particular, approaches to the difficult, undulating greens.
-Missing greens isn't an option here as scrambling is tough, so attacking from the fairway has to be the only real strategy and finding the right parts of greens with any consistency is only really possible from the short stuff.
-The last 2 renewals have seen wet conditions which effectively lengthened the course whilst making the fairways a little easier to hold, however recent drier weather in France (albeit light rain is forecast for Tuesday and Wednesday) will see a return to somewhat firmer and faster conditions experienced in 2010 when Miguel Angel Jimenez was victorious at 11-under.
-Some of the holes are pretty brutal in terms of length - the 17th and 18th play amongst the most difficult on the week - however I'd still favour accuracy and sound course management over driving distance on this track.
+Missing greens isn't a great option here as scrambling is tough, so attacking from the fairway has to be the only real strategy and finding the right parts of greens with any consistency is only really possible from the short stuff.
+The last few renewals have seen a mix of dry conditions (2010, 2013) and wet (2011, 2012) and a combination of both in 2014; wet or dry the rough here is amongst the very toughest on the European Tour plus some of the holes are pretty brutal in terms of length - the 17th (484 yards) and 18th (470 yards) play amongst the most difficult on the week.

-Recent years have seen scores ranging from -7 to -15 winning this event, however typically somewhere in the -11 region is enough come Sunday evening in average conditions.
-Trend-wise there's nothing of real note about the winners in recent years: Marcel Siem was in decent nick with 4 top-10s to his name in 2012 prior to victory, whereas Tomas Levet hadn't recorded a top 10 all season prior to his emotional (and for him painful!) victory the year before; Jimenez had missed 3 cuts in his last 5 attempts before his triumph here in 2010; Kaymer was coming into form in 2009 when he won, however he'd missed the cut the week before; Larrazabel was a shock outsider who came through qualifying in 2008; Storm had managed a couple of top 10s in his last 10 starts in 2007; Bickerton had missed 4 of 5 cuts in 2006 and Remesy's successful defence in 2005 came off the back of a very poor season.
+Trend-wise there's nothing really of note about the winners in recent years: McDowell improved on his 6th place finish in Ireland on his previous start before defending his title 12 months ago and was in the middle of his win-or-bust run when he arrived here the year before with form of MC/1/MC/1/MC/MC/MC; Marcel Siem was in decent nick with 4 top-10s to his name in 2012 prior to victory, whereas Tomas Levet hadn't recorded a top 10 all season prior to his emotional (and for him painful) victory the year before; Jimenez had missed 3 cuts in his last 5 attempts before his triumph here in 2010; Kaymer was coming into form in 2009 when he won, however he'd missed the cut the week before; Larrazabal was a shock outsider who came through qualifying in 2008; Storm had managed a couple of top 10s in his last 10 starts in 2007; Bickerton had missed 4 of 5 cuts in 2006 and Remesy's successful defence in 2005 came off the back of a very poor season.
 All in all a very mixed bag.